Dark Waters (showing now/2019)

 Fishing for stories on the front line of aquatic conservation.
 Six programmes on six rivers (Mississippi, Amazon, Danube, Zambezi, Ganges and Yangtze) that came out of filming River Monsters, and the unique perspective that this ten-year project gave.
 Since most of the fish that Jeremy catches are apex predators, their presence is a very strong indicator of a healthy food pyramid and healthy water.
 The trouble is … most of these fish have become very hard to find over just the last hundred years.
 So Jeremy set out to conduct a “health check” of the world’s fresh water — a largely invisible and hence neglected ecosystem.
 What he found was profoundly shocking.
 But, looking deeper, the Chinese anti-dam protesters, Brazilian arapaima guardians and Indian scientists who catch polluters from the air give some surprising cause for hope.

-Showing now/soon on Seven Network Australia, iQIYI China, Canal Evasion French Canada, KBS South Korea, Choice TV & BBC Earth New Zealand, Viasat Explore Central & Eastern Europe, Discovery Latin America, Discovery Canada.
+Showing now/soon on Seven Network Australia, Choice TV & BBC Earth New Zealand, Discovery Canada, Canal Evasion French Canada, Discovery Latin America, Viasat Central & Eastern Europe, Norway, Sweden, Denmark, Finland, Iceland, iQIYI China, KBS South Korea, Discovery Indonesia, Laos, Andorra.

 Jungle Hooks (2002)